edelweiss611428/R6BinSeg/README.md

 # R6BinSeg - An Object-Oriented R Package for Binary Segmentation via Modern C++

+This package is a demo intended for educational and presentation purposes only.

 Goals:

 - Provide an unoptimised version of BinSeg based on Rcpp/RcppArmadillo and implement the $\mathcal{O}(1)$ L2 cost function.